 Draw range rings around a point

-This "circle generator" will plot a point on a map -- given a set of coordinates or other location (an airport code, ZIP code, city/state pair, street address, or coordinate pair) -- and draw a circle, or circles, around that point.
+This "circle generator" will plot a point on a map -- given a set of coordinates or other location (an airport code, postal code, city/state pair, or coordinate pair) -- and draw a circle, or circles, around that point.
 To create multiple rings, separate the values in the "radius" box with commas: e.g., "10mi,50mi,100mi."
 (If you need to create rings around multiple points simultaneously, you can submit data to the normal map form with a "circle_radius" field added; see the page on triangulation and range rings for more info.)

 If you need to put range rings around multiple points on a single map, you can supply your data in the form of a text file or spreadsheet and include a "circle_radius" field; see the example page for more information.